-Timebox all the things.
-A “timebox” is just a strict deadline, a finite amount of time to accomplish some task.
-The idea is that you stick to the timebox and go with the results you have, whatever they may be at the time.
-Although you might usually think of iterations as timeboxed development, the concept of a timebox extends to iterations, meetings, the amount of time to be stuck on a bug before asking for help, and more.
+Timebox all things.
+A “timebox” creates a strict deadline, a finite amount of time to complete tasks.
+You stick to the timebox and go with the results you have, whatever they may be at the time.
+Although you might usually think of iterations as timeboxed development cycles, the concept of a time box extends to meetings, the amount of time to be stuck on a bug before asking for help, and more.

 ✓ Critical ❑ Helpful ❑ Experimental